 We Can Calculate What It Should Be ...

 Buffon used the results from his experiment with a needle to estimate the value of π (Pi).
 He worked out this formula:

 - L is the length of the needle (or match in our case)

 - x is the line spacing (50 mm for us)

 - p is the proportion of needles crossing a line (case B)

-But today we are going to "change the subject" of the formula to work out the "p" (the proportion of B):
+But today we will "change the subject" of the formula to work out the "p" (the proportion of B):